 What is the Voter’s Choice Act?

--Check out this handy one pager from our Easy Voter Guide about the new ways to vote!
+- Read our handy one pager from our Easy Voter Guide about the new ways to vote

 How to vote under the Voter’s Choice Act

 Every registered voter in participating counties will receive a ballot 28 days before Election Day.
 You have 3 ways to return your completed ballot:

 - Drop off your ballot at a secure ballot dropbox

 3. Visit any vote center in your county to drop off your ballot or vote in person

 Most neighborhood polling places will no longer be used for voting.
 Instead you can vote at any vote center in your county.
 At a vote center, you can:

 - Drop off your completed ballot or get a replacement ballot.

 - Vote using an accessible voting machine.